Anglicans Online

 Sean Mullen

-The Reverend Sean Mullen is Curate of St Mark in central Philadelphia, in the Diocese of Pennsylvania.
+The Reverend Sean Mullen is Rector of Saint Mark's Church in central Philadelphia, in the Diocese of Pennsylvania.
 He was formerly Chaplain to Peter Carnley, Archbishop of Perth and then Primate of Australia.

 • Of the internet and gum trees.
 Is the current crisis in the Anglican Communion fueled by the false sense of knowledge we gain in our encounters with the ‘virtual church’?